FLUX-SE/all_docs/en_US/spat_revolution_doc/Ecosystem_&_integration_Snapshot.md

 _State_: 0 will disable the recall of related objects, 1 will enable it.

+- Change the timing recall option:  <code>/snapshot/options/recall/timing [Timing]</code>

+_Timing_: Timing in seconds.

 <code>/snapshot/options/recall [State] [State] [State]</code> takes the three options (sources, rooms and masters)

+- Remove all the snapshots: <code>/snapshot/removeall</code>

+!> Be careful: there isn't any confirmation.